sstark/gjfy/README.md

 -----

 Currently the only way to create new secrets is by using the json API.
 An example client (gjfy-post) is included.
-Basically a request looks like this:
+A basic request looks like this:

     {"auth_token":"g4uhg3iu4h5i3u4","secret":"someSecret"}